Prince Hubertus of Saxe-Coburg and Gotha (pilot): Youth

 Little is known about the career of Prince Hubertus.
 He received a private education before enrolling at the Gymnasium Casimirianum in Coburg.
 He then studied law.
 According to Harald Sandner, biographer of Duke Charles Edward, it became evident during the studies that Prince Hubertus was homosexual, but his sexual orientation remained secret.

-When his brother Hereditary Johann Leopold renounced his succession rights in order to marry a commoner in 1932, Hubertus became the new heir apparent to the defunct throne of Saxe-Coburg and Gotha.
+When his brother Hereditary Prince Johann Leopold renounced his succession rights in order to marry a commoner in 1932, Hubertus became the new heir apparent to the defunct throne of Saxe-Coburg and Gotha.
 The same year, Hubertus attended the wedding of his sister Sibylla and Prince Gustaf Adolf of Sweden, Duke of Västerbotten, staying close to the bride during the ceremony.
 Hubertus himself was not willing to marry.